The bane of every HR director’s existence.

 Though it would be ideal if one single perk could serve as a magic pill to solve all workplace turnover and disengagement woes, that’s probably not the case.
 And unfortunately, this article can’t serve as a crystal ball to predict which corporate perks will return the greatest levels of happiness and on-the-job engagement from your specific employees.

-More likely, a carefully crafted combination, uniquely designed for your people will do the trick.
+More likely, a carefully crafted combination of inclusive benefits, uniquely designed for your people will do the trick.